Young fruit trees usually need staking to grow straight and encourage root establishment.

 The stake should be installed just before planting the fruit tree, to avoid damaging the roots.
 Staking beforehand allows the tree to grow straight and vertical with guidance, despite future wind and rain exposure.

-An unstaked tree planted several years ago that hasn't grown straight will be difficult, if not impossible, to straighten.
+An unstaked tree planted several years ago that hasn't grown straight and vertical will be difficult, if not impossible, to straighten.

-The stake should remain in place for about a year, two years maximum, before being removed.
+The stake should remain in place for about one year, two years maximum, before being removed.
 This time is necessary for the fruit tree to establish its roots properly.

-Conversely, a stake left too long risks damaging the roots or bark, or even obstructing sap flow if the tie becomes too tight over time.
+Conversely, a stake left too long may damage the tree's roots or bark, or even hinder sap flow if the tie becomes too tight over time.

 Different types of staking

-- Single staking or monopode, which we'll detail in this article, is generally sufficient for young fruit trees up to 3-4 metres tall, with trunks under 10cm diameter.
+- Simple or monopodium staking, which we'll detail in this article, is generally sufficient for young fruit trees up to 3 or 4 metres tall, with trunks under 10 cm in diameter.

-- Double staking or bipode involves installing two stakes on either side of larger trees, supported by horizontal planks.
+- Double or bipod staking involves installing 2 stakes on either side of larger trees, supported by horizontal planks.

-- Tripod and quadripod staking (or multipod staking) uses 3 or 4 stakes arranged in a triangle or square around the tree, supported by horizontal planks.
+- Tripod and quadripod (or multipod) staking is done by installing 3 or 4 stakes in a triangle or square around the tree, supported by horizontal planks.

-- Guying is used for often large specimen trees and/or those exposed to severe weather, like some conifers.
+- Guying is used for often large trees planted alone and/or exposed to severe weather, like some resinous trees.
 It involves installing anchor points around the tree (stakes or braces), connected to the trunk by taut ropes or cables.

-- Finally, espalier training is a staking method with or without framework, mainly used to guide branch growth and shape trees or shrubs.
+- Finally, espalier training is a staking method with or without framework, mainly used to support branch growth and shape the silhouette of trees or bushes.

 Double staking and tripod staking (photo Alabama Extension)